S0L15/MikroGuard/README.md

 - **Automated WireGuard Peer Creation:** Simplify the configuration and deployment of multiple peers with ease.
 - **Customizable Network Settings:** Define subnet structures, network prefixes, and other parameters flexibly.
 - **Integration with Existing Databases:** Supports importing client data from predefined databases for seamless setup.
-- **Script Automation:** Automatically generate scripts for MikroTik routers and other configurations.
+- **Script Automation:** Automatically generate scripts for MikroTik routers and RDCman.
-- **Portable Execution:** No installation required—just run the executable.

 ---